persalys/persalys/python/doc/developer_manual/validation/validation.rst

       .. image:: /developer_manual/validation/chaos_2_result.png
           :align: center

-      - left side: 1 variable in the list view
+      - left side: 2 variables in the list view

-      - right side: 4 tabs MetaModel - Moments - Sobol indices - Parameters
+      - right side: 4 tabs MetaModel - Summary - Sobol indices - Parameters

-      - Metamodel tab : plot + R2 table
+      - Metamodel tab : plot + Relative error table
       - when changing the variable, the tabs are updated
       - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - check tables are well drawn

   - Data analysis : DataAnalysis item